 Painting details first, you let yourself the option to smooth all paint later, when you will paint large.

 BUT!
-This advice do not work with painting on canvas or other artistic surfaces.
+This advice does not work with painting on canvas or other artistic surfaces.
 When you paint acrylics or oil, you will paint large areas first and all the details and highlights in the end.

-11 – Don’t go back over semi dry paint
+11 – Don’t go back over semi-dry paint

 If you made a mistake or you want to repaint an area, wait until it dries, sand it gently and paint over again.